-- Ability to define and describe the oleochemical basic concepts. - Ability to describe and explain the important processes in oleochemical industry - Ability to describe and apply the oleochemical products and formulations.
+- 1. Ability to define and write the oleochemical basic concept. - 2.
+Ability to analyze the important processes in oleochemical industry. - 3.
+Ability to evaluate the oleochemical products and formulations.

-- O'Brien, R.D.
-2009.
+- 1. O'Brien, R.D.
 Fats and Oils Formulating and Processing for Application.
-CRC Press. - 2.
-O'Brien, R.D.
+CRC Press.
+2009. - Shahidi, F. Bailey's Industrial Oil and Fat Products.
+6th Edition.
+John Wiley & Son Inc. 2005. - O'Brien, R.D.
 Farr, W.E. and Wan, P.J.
-2008 Intoduction to Fats and Oils Technology.
+Intoduction to Fats and Oils Technology.
 Third Revised Edition.
 AOCS Press.

-- Gunstone, F.D.
-2004.
+2008. - 4.
+Gunstone, F.D.
 The Lipid Handbook.
-Blackwell Pub. - 4.
+Blackwell Pub.
+2004. - 5.
 Erhan, S.Z.
+Industrial Uses of Vegetable Oils.
+AOCS Press.
 2005.
-Industrial Uses of Vegetable Oils.
-AOCS Press. - Gunstone, F.D. and Hamilton, R.J.
-2001.
-Oleochemical Manufacture and Applications.
-Sheffield Academic Press.

 This is an individual research project in connection with a special engineering problem and under the guidance of an academic staff.
-The project undertaken may fall under one of the following areas: mathematical analysis. experimental tests, computer simulation, hardware and/or software development, device fabrication.
-In this subject, the students will be taught on how to prepare the research proposal.
-Besides that, the student will be also exposed to an earlier part of thesis writing such as introduction, literature review and methodology.
+The project undertaken may fall under one of the following areas: mathematical analysis, experimental tests, computer simulation, hardware and/or software development, device fabrication.
+In this subject, the students will be taught on how to prepare the

-- Identify and create research objective also problem statement. - Review information source then recognizes, construct and justify the suitable research information.

-- Perform and report the information in the form of dissertation format. - Describe, explain and defend effectively in the form of proposal defends.
+- 1. Identify and create research objective also problem statement. - 2.
+Review information source then recognizes, construct and justify the suitable research information. - 3.
+Perform and report the information in the form of dissertation format. - 4.
+Describe, explain and defend effectively in the form of proposal defends.

 - Donald H. McBurney & Theresa L. White.
-2007.
 Research Methods, 7th Edition.
 Thomson Wadsworth.

-- Daniel Holtom & Elizabeth

-Fisher.
-1999.
-Enjoy Writing Your

-Science Thesis or Dissertation.
+2007. - Daniel Holtom & Elizabeth Fisher.
+Enjoy Writing Your Science Thesis or Dissertation.
 Imperial College Press.

-- Leo Finkelstein, Jr. 2008.
-Pocket Book of Technical Writing for Engineers and Scientist.
+1999. - Leo Finkelstein, Jr. Pocket Book of Technical Writing for Engineers and Scientist.
 3rd Edition.
 McGraw Hill.

-- 4. Academic Journals.
+2008. - 4.
+Academic Journals.

-PTT 329/3 SAFETY & LOSS PREVENTION
+PTT 329/3 Safety & Loss Prevention